OptimalScale/LMFlow/README.md

 ```python
 python examples/finetune.py -h
 ```
+Note: In the case of a small training data set, the value of ``block_size`` needs to be reduced, otherwise there will be no samples available in the Epoch iterator.

 to view all possible finetuning arguments.
 The finetuned model checkpoint will be saved in the argument specified by `--output_dir`, which is `output_models/finetune` in the above example.
 We follow [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [Vicuna](https://github.com/lm-sys/FastChat) in the model tuning process and serve the model in our web service.

 ### 3.2 Evaluation